loudsun1997/fitx-Roadmap/README.markdown

+# Everything is in progress.
+Please check back later.

 # FitX SDK

 The FitX SDK is a next-generation toolkit for working with `.fitx` files, a fitness data format designed to improve upon Garmin’s FIT format.
 Forked from the Garmin FIT SDK, FitX introduces advanced compression, higher data frequencies, enhanced interoperability, and real-time streaming capabilities.